aelienboi/odin-recipes/README.md

 # odin-recipes
-i am going to practice building a website using what i have learned form the odin project so far.
+I am going to use what i have learned throughout the odin project so far to build a simple website.